 Movement in the form of walking, yoga or exercise helps our brains and bodies function better and often give us space to have our best and most creative ideas.
 Stopping to nourish our bodies with wholesome, plant-based food will fuel us on with energy to face the next challenge.
 Taking time for a gratitude practice, journaling or some meditation strengthen the mind to look for the positives, untangle the internal dialogue and learn to tap into the inner mentor.

 None of these additions to your day are a waste of time, which is sometimes how they can feel if we’ve got ‘urgent’ emails to attend to.
 Instead, they’re actually an essential part of growing a business.
 The entrepreneurs with thriving brands live by this.
 Knowing that our body and mind directly affect our ability to grow our businesses, moves them to the top of our priority list.

 Vicky Shilling is a coach helping wellness entrepreneurs turn their business ideas into reality.
 Find out more about her on her website.

 Not vegan yet, but fancy giving it a try?
-Sign up to our free 31-day email series and get started.
+Sign up to try vegan for 31 days and get started.